Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         time is the time when the metadata or event is applied.
 It is equal to the media presentation time of the sample containing the event/metadata.
-Alternatively composition time offset can be used to signal the differnce between the Arrival and application time.
+Alternatively composition time offset can be used to signal the difference between the Arrival and application time.
      7. The duration of the sample signalled in the trun box SHOULD correspond to the duration of